 The weekend is sponsored by the Old Time Music Players and Vacationland Bluegrass Jam Camp of Maine and is hosted by Searsport Shores Ocean Camping in Searsport, ME.
 Come with some friends and make new ones while you are here celebrating American string band music, stories and the cultures that brought us those traditions.

 All types of camping is available that weekend including tents, hammocks, RVs, safari, cabin rentals.
-Discounted camping rates available for old time participants.
+Discounted camping rates available for participants.
 Volunteers are needed, and any time you can give is greatly appreciated.
 Bartering welcome.
-Come early, stay long.

 General Admission Tickets:

 Suggested donation is $60 for the weekend

 $100 with tent site in Old Time Group area.

 Includes admission for Friday, Saturday, Sunday to all performances, jams, workshops, recording studio, and other activities.
 Hot showers, picnic table and fireplace (oceanfront & RV site upgrades available).
 Your donation helps to cover costs of jam leaders, staff, tents and food stuffs.
 A little too rich for your blood?
 Ask us about volunteer opportunities or lead a jam session as your donation (Extra monies will be used for musician scholarships and to help fund the instrument lending project at the Searsport Carver Memorial Library).